About Us

 Where We Work

-Peninsula Streams Society operates within the Traditional Territories of the Lək̓ʷəŋən and WSÁNEĆ Peoples, and we are honored to work alongside and learn from WSÁNEĆ and Lək̓ʷəŋən Nations, community members, and stewardship teams.
+Peninsula Streams Society operates within the Traditional Territories of the Lək̓ʷəŋən and WSÁNEĆ Peoples, and we are honoured to work alongside and learn from WSÁNEĆ and Lək̓ʷəŋən Nations, community members, and stewardship teams.
 Our collaborations extend to over 10 municipalities, 6 First Nations, 20 "Friends Of" stewardship groups, and numerous environmental non-governmental organizations (ENGOs).
 Together, we take meaningful steps toward restoring and protecting our watersheds.

 Project Feature: The Songhees Walkway Pocket Beach Restoration